 This post contains affiliate links, to find out more information, please read my affiliate disclosure

 A lot has changed in the electric bike world since I first became involved in 2016.
-Motors and batteries are getting smaller, lighter and more integrated to the point where some ebikes look almost indistinguishable from regular bicycles.
+Motors and batteries are getting smaller, lighter and more integrated to the point where some e-bikes look almost indistinguishable from regular bicycles.
 There is also more choice than ever, and lower prices have made electric bikes more accessible .
-In this buyers guide for 2020, I will go over the basics, so you can make the right decision.
+In this electric bike buyers guide for 2021, I will go over the basics, so you can make the right decision.

 What is an Electric Bike (and how do they work?)